apache/apisix/docs/en/latest/control-api.md

 #
 -->

-The control API can be used to
+In Apache APISIX, the control API is used to:

-* expose APISIX internal state
+* Expose the internal state of APISIX.
-* control the behavior of a single isolate APISIX data plane
+* Control the behavior of a single, isolated APISIX data plane.

-By default, the control API server is enabled and listens to `127.0.0.1:9090`.
-You can change it via the `control` section under `apisix` in `conf/config.yaml`:
+To change the default endpoint (`127.0.0.1:9090`) of the Control API server, change the `ip` and `port` in the `control` section in your configuration file (`conf/config.yaml`):

 ```yaml
 apisix: